allenai/dream/README.md

 Our T5-11B model is available in HuggingFace PyTorch format at: https://beaker.org/ds/01FMN19KY0SZQQHAG1JECDFVH4

-For additional instructions about using these models and sample commands please refer to https://github.com/allenai/entailment_bank/blob/main/README_models.md
+For additional instructions about using the DREAM model and sample commands, please refer to https://github.com/allenai/dream/blob/main/DREAM_model_instructions/README_DREAM_model.md.

 # Citation